richardvan/richardvan.github.io/pages/software.md

 ---

 ### Software (I don't use anymore)

+TODO - Terminal (talk about switching from Windows to Mac)

 Technological shifts (in the world and in my realm of usage) come into when I thought of maintaining this list.
 During my adolescences in the 1990's, I constantly interacted with technology, the difference then was that for a decade or so it wasn't connected to the internet like it is nowadays.
 When I say connected, I am referring to the blazing fast speeds seen with streaming and the transfer of huge amounts of data online.